By Sons of Motion Pictures GmbH

 “The well-behaved man thinks of himself last.”

-OSKAR is your typical 18 year old.
+OSKAR is a typical 18-year-old.
 A perfect blend of slackness and disinterest.
 Nonetheless, Oskar is smart in his own confident, chaotic and creative way, which in turn makes him successful.
 He likes to party, hates commitment and is pretty self-centered.
 Helping others just means one thing to him: Loads of work.
 And as we know, work isn’t exactly his strong suit.
 After opting to drop out of school and experiencing the ensuing disagreement with his parents, Oskar hastily decides move out of his home.
 In search of a place to stay and a job, he finds both in a hostel.
 Alberts altruistic treats seem very foreign to him and their generally opposing values and virtues are cause for a lot of friction in their relationship.

 “The well-behaved man thinks of himself, at last!”